Why does God let bad things happen?

 God allows the consequences of sin in the world, but He will one day make all things right.

 God is all-powerful, all-wise, and all-good.
 He created the world as a perfect, good place for people to enjoy as they loved and obeyed God.
-But Adam and Eve disobeyed God.
+But Adam and Eve, the first people, disobeyed God.
 Because God is a holy and just Judge, sin brought the horrible consequences of death and suffering.

-First, we must remember that we don't deserve anything good.
+We must also remember that we don't deserve anything good.
 Because of our sin, we deserve to suffer, die, and be separated from God.
 But because of God's great love and mercy, He sent His perfect Son Jesus to take the punishment for believing sinners by suffering and dying on the cross.
-Jesus showed His victory over sin and death by becoming alive from the dead!
+Jesus showed His victory over sin and death by coming to life again!
 God saves sinners who turn from sin and place their faith in Jesus.

 However, even a Christian still suffers in this world.
-Jesus promised His followers would experience suffering on earth (John 15:18-20).
-But God uses a Christian's suffering for good (Romans 8:28).
-He uses suffering to make us more like Jesus, discipline us for sin, or show His strength in our weakness (2 Corinthians 12:7-10).
-God always wants us to rejoice and glorify Him in our suffering (1 Peter 4:12-14).
+But God uses a Christian's suffering for good.
+He uses suffering to make us more like Jesus or show His strength in our weakness.

 One day, Jesus will return to bring His own to heaven.
-God will separate to a place of punishment all who continue sinning and rejecting Jesus.
-God will make a new heaven and earth for believers to enjoy Him forever, free from sin and suffering!
+He will make a new heaven and earth for believers to enjoy Him forever, free from sin and suffering!

 "Christ suffered for you.
 He left you an example.
 He expects you to follow in his steps.
 You too were chosen to suffer ...
 He himself carried our sins in his body on the cross.
 He did it so that we would die as far as sins are concerned.
 Then we would lead godly lives.
 His wounds have made you whole" (1 Peter 2:21, 24).